whisper-project/in-my-voice.client.swift/docs/instructions.md

 * **Notifications** — Whisper uses notifications to alert Listeners when the app is in the background and the Whisperer is trying to get their attention.
 * **Background App Refresh** — Whisper doesn’t do background app refresh, so this setting has no effect.
 * **Cellular Data** — This option, which only appears if your device supports cellular data connections, controls whether Whisper can use the internet when not connected to wifi.
 Whisper conversations use very little data, so leaving this setting on is very unlikely to affect your cellular cost.
+* **Paste from Other Apps** — Because Whisper allows you to paste text into the whisper window, and also allows you to paste Listen links, this setting controls whether Whisper is allowed to paste text from other apps.
+It is recommended that you set it to “Allow” rather than “Ask” or “Deny”.

 ### iOS and MacOS Settings

-On iOS, the next group of settings is called “Whisper Settings.”
+On iOS, the rest of the settings have a heading of “Whisper Settings.”
 On MacOS, the window that contains all the settings is called “Whisper Settings.”
-In both cases, these options are offered:
+In both cases, the following groups of settings are offered:

+#### Whisperer Settings

+This group offers the following options:

 * **Tap on Whisper to** — This controls what a single tap on the Whisper button does if you have created multiple conversations.
 (If you just have one, a single tap will always start that conversation.)
 It has three possible settings:
   * **show conversations** — a single tap will bring up the list of all your created conversations so you can choose one to listen to.
 This is the default setting.
   * **start default conversation** — a single tap will start your default conversation.
   * **start last-used conversation** — a single tap will start the your most recently used Whisper conversation.

+* **Auto-transcribe Whisper text?** — this switch controls whether Whisperers can share transcripts of what they said with their Listeners.
+If you turn this on, all your Whispered conversations are saved on the Whisper server for one month, so you can decide whether you want to share a transcript with someone.
+(If you share a transcript, the recipient will be able to view it for up to one year.)
+This feature can be very useful if, for example, you explain an idea to one of your Listeners, and later decide you want to share that description with them or someone else.
+If you leave transcripts off, then everything you whisper can never be seen again once the conversation ends.
+* **Interjection Prefix** — As described under [Whisperer Controls](#whisperer-controls) below, the interjection button allows you to “interrupt yourself” in the middle of typing something.
+This setting controls whether such an interjection is prefixed by special text to make clear what’s going on.
+For example, one user starts their interjections with “Please wait while I type” to stop users who are interrupting them.
+* **Interjection Alert** — This controls whether a sound is played to get the attention of Listeners when you start an interjection.
+* **History Buttons** — In the “past text” window, this setting controls which of the following buttons (described under [Whisperer Controls](#whisperer-controls)) appears on each line:
+  * **Repeat** — retypes the contents of the line as the most recent line of past text.
+  * **Interject** — starts an interjection with the contents of the line.
+  * **Favorite** — Creates a favorite from the content of the line or, if the line already contained a favorite, brings up an edit window on that favorite.

+#### Listener Settings

+This group offers the following options:

 * **Tap on Listen to** — This controls what a single tap on the Listen button does if you have previously participated in more than one conversation.
 (If you have only ever participated in one, a single tap will always rejoin that conversation.)
 It has three possible settings:
   * **show conversations** — a single tap will bring up the list of all the conversations you have previously joined so you can choose one to listen to.
 This is the default setting.
   * **listen to last-used conversation** — a single tap will rejoin the conversation you most recently listened to.
 * **Listener sees newest whisper in** — By default, when listening, the Whisperer’s live typing appears in the bottom part of the screen and the Whisperer’s past typing appears in the top part of the screen, with the most recently typed item on the bottom (much like a messaging app).
 This setting allows you to reverse this layout, so that the live typing is on the top and past typing is on the bottom, with the most recently typed item on the top.

-#### Whisperer Interjection Settings

-The next section of settings on both iOS and MacOS control what happens when the Whisperer makes an *interjection* (see [here](#whisperer-controls) for details).
-The are two options in this section:

-* **Prefix** — This specifies live text that is automatically entered when the Whisperer starts to interject.
-By default, no text is automatically entered.
-* **Alert** — This specifies the sound played to get the attention of Listeners when the Whisperer interjects.
-By default, no sound is played.

 #### ElevenLabs Speech Generation Settings